lmmx/tap/README.md

 The pre-requisites for installation are:

 - Python 3
-- `tensorflow-gpu`, or `tensorflow` for CPU-only (required for speech segmentation, not recommended to install via pip)
+- `tensorflow-gpu`, or `tensorflow` for CPU-only (required for speech segmentation, recommended to install via pip)

 Dependencies are specified in `requirements.txt`: